KBNLresearch/forensicImagingResources/doc/tape-dlt.md

     ###!!!
 [Parent][DispatchAsyncMessage] Error: PClientSourceOp::Msg___delete__ Route error: message sent to unknown actor ID

 Unclear if this is even related to the imaging script.
 A Google search on this error returns almost exclusively hits that are related to bugs in Firefox.
 Interestingly Firefox was launched from the same terminal window, so maybe Firefox somehow sent this back to its parent process?

+Reading of 18.6 GB tape: takes about 1.5 hr.

 ## Resources